lmparppei/Beat/README.md

 Read more: https://kapitan.fi/beat/

 This started as a personal project as I needed a simple, multi-window, lightweight screenwriting application for my own films.
 All other existing screenwriting apps were weird, expensive, cumbersome or even lacked some pretty important features - such as automatic and visible scene numbering while writing.
 At this point Beat pretty much outdoes most of the commercial Fountain editors, with certain limitations.
-To make up forthose, Beat some **very** useful features, such as powerful outlining tools, scene coloring and filtering.
+To make up for those, Beat some **very** useful features, such as powerful outlining tools, scene coloring and filtering.

 There is a working iOS prototype, but its development is on hiatus right now, as I'm working on my own films.
 I not a real programmer but an artist and a filmmaker, and it really shows in the code.
 I'm open to any suggestions, improvements, feedback and collaboration.